 Transfer to ASL

-Are you interested in transferring to Appalachian School of Law?
-The school may accept transfer students from ABA-approved or state-approved law schools in accordance with ABA Standard 506 upon demonstration that the student would have qualified for entrance into ASL as a first-year student and the student is in good standing at the prior law school.
+ASL accepts applications from transfer students for both fall and spring semesters.
+The school may accept transfer students from ABA-approved or state-approved law schools in accordance with ABA Standard 505 upon demonstration that the student would have qualified for entrance into ASL as a first-year student and the student is in good standing at the prior law school.

-- A personal statement of 500 words or less describing your professional goals and qualifications - Include in this statement your reasons for pursuing a transfer and any factors that led up to your decision
+- A personal statement of 500 words or more describing professional goals and qualifications.
+You should include in this statement reasons for pursuing a transfer and factors that led to the decision to apply to ASL.